 Welcome back!
 Let’s recap, in Part 1 of Combating Winter Skin – “Show your skin some love”, we discussed 4 tips.
-First we discussed how it was important not to turn your heat up in your home to more than 71 degrees Fahrenheit because it will dry your skin out.
+First, we discussed how it was important not to turn your heat up in your home to more than 71 degrees Fahrenheit because it will dry your skin out.
 Next, we suggested using a humidifier for added moisture in your home.
-We advised taking short lukewarm showers and finally, not using harsh soaps which can be drying because of the synthetic chemical make up.
+We advised taking short lukewarm showers and finally, not using harsh soaps that can be drying because of the synthetic chemical makeup.

 5. Moisturize Immediately

 Moisturize your skin immediately after showering or bathing, this is crucial.
 Pat your skin dry with a towel and then apply your moisturizer directly afterward while your skin is still damp.
 The dampness of your body will help seal in the moisture from the moisturizer you choose to use.
 Oil-based rather than water-based is more likely to retain moisture in the winter.

 Even I have been prone to want to drink more warm beverages like teas and coffee during the colder winter months.
 But don’t forget, glowing skin comes from being hydrated from the inside out.
 Because I don’t like to drink cold drinks, I sometimes drink warm water with a bit of lemon juice or apple cider vinegar when I feel like grabbing more than one cup of coffee a day.

 7. Do eat plenty of fruits and veggies

 Eat more fruits and veggies daily as often as you can.
 Some fruits that are typically in season during the winter months that have high amounts of antioxidants and vitamin C are apples, oranges, cranberries, pomegranates, and kiwis.

 I hope this blog was helpful.
 If so, please share it with your friends or on your social media pages.
 I would love to hear your feedback and learn more about your winter skincare routine.